 Strengthen the ecological connectivity of the Marine Protected Areas network: to improve the conservation of migratory species and the resilience of seabird populations to climate change, promote an ecologically coherent network of safeguarded critical sites across land and sea.

-Address causes of direct mortality: eradicate invasive and non-native species at seabird colonies with ongoing biomonitoring, reduce or eliminate seabird bycatch, regulate unsustainable take, and prevent disease outbreaks.
+Address causes of direct mortality: eradicate invasive and non-native species at seabird colonies and ensure appropriate biosecurity with ongoing biomonitoring, reduce or eliminate seabird bycatch, regulate unsustainable take, and minimise disease outbreaks.

 Reduce indirect mortality: Protect key foraging areas and restore fish populations that seabirds depend upon for food (‘forage fish’); mitigate impacts of problematic native species (i.e. competition for space or food); reduce disturbance to seabirds at colonies or at sea; manage light pollution at sea (e.g. vessels) and on land near vulnerable seabird colonies; reduce ocean pollution; improve resilience of seabird populations to better withstand impacts of climate change.